Skip to main content

 Partial

-The OPA policy below restricts access to users in the "guest" role to documents whose documentType attribute is "public".
+The policy below restricts users in the guest role to documents whose documentType attribute is public.

 package example